yanniewu/amazon-bedrock-agent-samples/src/utils/README.md

 # Ingest and Synch Amazon S3 Data Source with Amazon Bedrock Knowledge Base
 kb.synchronize_data(kb_id, ds_id)
 ```

-Here is a summary of the most important methods:

-- create_or_retrieve_knowledge_base: Creates a new Knowledge Base or retrieves an existent one.
-- synchronize_data: Syncronize the Knowledge Base with the

 ## Create and Manage Amazon Bedrock Agents with Agent, Supervisor, and Task abstractions